g-vega-cl/Pokemon-deck-generator/README.md

         * Random (x16)

+* In the future I want to add css libraries like tailwind to make styling easier and consistent.
 # NOTES:
 (I could delete this section.)
 Add a button that says: "Use rare candy", which reduces the number of stage 1 (middle evolution) pokemon cards to 2 (from 4).
 And adds 4 rare candy cards. - Next release.